ladecadence/ASHAB-RS/README.md

 date
 ```

+Now each time the raspberry starts, you should have a correct date and time.

 ## Config file

 The configuration file contains all the parameters needed to configure the mission and the hardware used.